7owh/7owh/README.md

 Most of my stuff will be under the Unlicense, do whatever you want with my code and don't credit me!
 ## 📫 Contact?

 Whether you've got a bug you feel you should share privately, or just want to chat,<br> don't hesitate to reach out.
-I respect every race, gender, religion, and anything else!
+I respect every race, gender, orientation, or religion!

 ![Discord logo](https://i.imgur.com/BvvyqHK.png) Let's talk on Discord: [@svn.ow](https://discord.com/)